vstinner/misc/cpython/pep-coordinated-python-release.rst

 Python release, which makes this new Python version barely usable to run large applications.

-It is proposed to block a Python release until a curated list of projects is updated to support the next Python.
-The best case is when new project releases are available before the new Python is released, but it is not strictly required.
+It is proposed to block a Python release until a compatible version of all selected projects is available.

 Limit the delay
 ---------------